AkshayBade/akshaybade.github.io/learn_k8s.md

 - StatefulSet component is used to provide such pod creation blueprint.
 - Managing stateful pods is difficult in K8s hence generally avoided.

+### Kubeconfig
+K8s uses YAML for writing configurations of the processes.
+Any configuration file mainly has 3 sections.
+- Metadata
+- Selector
+- Template
+**Deployment yaml**
+Deployment config provides blueprint for creating pods.

+**Service yaml**
+Service yaml creates port binding between pod mentioned in deployment. app label is used to map service to corresponding deployment.

+**Ingress yaml**

 ## K8s Architecture
 K8s is Master slave architecture.
 ### Slaves / Nodes